litetex-oss/mcm-dev-auth-neo/README.md

 </details>

-### Configuration
+### Quickstart

-NOTE: Once installed the mod will also automatically give you hints what to do in the console/logs.

 IMPORTANT: **DevAuth is disabled by default**, in order to be unobtrusive.<br/>
 The simplest way to enable it is by setting the corresponding system property: ``-Ddevauth.enabled=1``

+* When launching for the first time you will be prompted to enter your credentials
+    * You will also get hints on what to do in the console/logs when required
+* After the authentication was successful the generated tokens will be stored in `microsoft_accounts.json`
+    * Future logins will try to reuse these tokens
+* The tokens are then delegated to the game and it starts as usual

+### Configuration

 <details><summary>The configuration is dynamically loaded from (sorted by highest priority)</summary>